The eviction process can differ from county to county, but they more or less are the same:

 However, a tenant can be evicted if they stay in the property even a day after their written lease ends (and have not arranged for a renewal).

 This type of eviction notice usually only applies if the landlord wants to end the tenant's lease.
 The required notice time given to a tenant depends on their tenancy type and whether they have a written lease or not.
 The tenancy is measured by two years.

-In case there is no written lease, Virginia state law dictates that the notices below are observed:
+In case there is no written lease, Vermont state law dictates that the notices below are observed:

 Should the tenant remain in the rental premises even after their termination date, the landlord may continue to file for eviction proceedings in order to evict the tenant from the rental unit.

 After the notice period has passed, the landlord may file a complaint within 60 days from the date the eviction notice expired.
 Successful evictions rely on correct filings, so the landlord must file all the forms correctly.